ARCCA/intro_singularity/_episodes/02-singularity-gettingstarted.md

 >   - If you are attending a taught version of this material, it is expected that the course organisers will provide access to a platform (e.g. an institutional HPC cluster) that you can use for the first section of this material.
 >
 > **Part II:** (the next two episodes)
-> - Access to a system with Docker installed on which you can run the Singularity Docker container to provide a platform for creating images (we will focus on this option when running the course).
+> - Access to a Singularity builder site (shown during course) or root access on a system with Singularity installed.
+For real technical users it is possible to run Docker with a container that can run Singularity.
+This is outside the scope of this course.
 >
-> OR
->
-> - Access to a local or remote Linux-based system on which you have administrator (root) access and can install the Singularity software.
->
-> **Please note that the version of Singularity used in this part of the course is the latest stable release at the time of writing, _version 3.5.3_.** If you are installing Singularity on your own system for use in the course, you are recommneded to install version 3.5.3.
+> **Please note that the version of Singularity used in this part of the course is the latest stable release at the time of writing, _version 3.7.0_.** If you are installing Singularity on your own system for use in the course, you are recommneded to install version 3.7.0.
 {: .prereq}

 > ## Work in progress...